Axe (film): Critical response

 Linda Gross of the Los Angeles Times praised the film's "angst-ridden" score and cinematography, which she felt "conveys rural isolation and sterility well."
 However, Gross was critical of the film's featuring a young girl committing violent acts, deeming the film ultimately exploitative and adding that its "slow pace and style emphasize sensationalism and ugliness."
 Variety deemed the film "a fascinating but totally uncommercial film noir exercise in the horror genre."

 Sean Leonard from HorrorNews.net gave the film a mixed review, writing, "I have a hard time coming to an opinion on a film like this.
-At one point, I certainly won’t say it’s horrible, as it does have enough good moments to raise it above being classified as a waste of time."
+At one point, I certainly won't say it's horrible, as it does have enough good moments to raise it above being classified as a waste of time."

-Justin Kerswell from Hysteria Lives! awarded the film a negative 1.5 out of 5 stars, calling it "amaturish", and "mind numbingly dull".
+Justin Kerswell from Hysteria Lives! awarded the film a negative 1.5 out of 5 stars, calling it "amateurish", and "mind numbingly dull".
 In his review, Kerswell criticized the film's plot, pacing, and soundtrack.

 Frank Lovece of TV Guide gave the film three out of four stars, calling it "a well-photographed, refreshingly naturalistic drama of almost mythic retribution and victimization. [...]
 The psychological narrative can be slack, and the acting and technical aspects are uneven.
 But overall, the film makes you wish Friedel had directed more pictures."

 Home media

 The film was released on DVD by Image Entertainment on September 25, 2001.
 In 2006, it was released by ILC Prime on March 27, April 10, and October 9.
 It was later released by 4Digital Media on October 20, 2008.
-The film was released for the first time on Blu-ray by Severin on December 15, 2015 as a double-feature alongside Friedel's Kidnapped Coed.
+The film was released for the first time on Blu-ray by Severin on December 15, 2015, as a double-feature alongside Friedel's Kidnapped Coed.
 The double-feature was also released on DVD that same day.